-Memory Tip: How to Memorize Classical Guitar Pieces More Quickly
+Memory Tip: How to Memorize and Recall Classical Guitar Pieces More Quickly

 Memorizing music gets easier with time.
 This is partly because we get better at the process of memorizing.

 Like all else when learning classical guitar, memory is a skill we build with practice.

 This leads to the question, “What can I do in practice to help my musical memory?”

 It’s actually easy to memorize music.
 We do it already.
 The hard part is remembering it later.
 The input is easy – it’s getting the notes back out, and on cue, that’s challenging.

 So to build our memory, we need to practice recall.
 Forcing ourselves to play from memory is like lifting weights for our brains.
 The more we do it, the stronger we become.

 Play from Memory First, then Look to the Sheet Music

 When we first sit down to practice a piece of music, we often open the sheet music and dive in.
 We start reading through the notes.
 We work on small sections.
 We practice.
 Then at the end, we try it from memory.